LinkedIn’s algorithm has always been a bit of a mystery — until now.

-Unlike YouTube and Instagram, LinkedIn feeds you content primarily from one place – your Feed.
+Unlike YouTube and Instagram, which have their Shorts and Reels and Explore Page, LinkedIn feeds you content primarily from one place — your Feed.
 When you type in the LinkedIn URL, this is the landing page, so it’s your first impression of all the content on the platform.

-With over 900 million members and the number of daily posts in the millions, if not billions, there’s no way around it: relevant content is key.
+With over 1 billion members and the number of daily posts in the millions, if not billions, there’s no way around it: relevant content is key.

-The promise of the algorithm is that if you create content relevant to a specific audience, they will see your content.
-The reverse is true for audiences: what they engage with is what they’ll see.
+The promise of the algorithm is that if you create quality content relevant to a specific audience, they will see your content.
+The reverse is true for your audience of LinkedIn users: what they engage with is what they’ll see.

-If you always engage with marketing-related content, you’ll see more of that on your Feed.
-If you always post about marketing, your target audience will inevitably see more of your content.
+If you always engage with B2B marketing content, you’ll see more of that on your Feed.
+If you always post about B2B marketing, your target audience will inevitably see more of your content.
 And the more niche your approach is, the better the algorithm can direct your content to the top of the right Feeds.

 With this context in mind, all the updates are in service of getting the right content in front of the right audience.